9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-If we apply this to a value that it cannot match, we\'ll get an error at
+If we apply this to a value that it cannot match, we'll get an error at
 runtime: our software has a bug!

 ``` screen